Skip to main content

 Ready to get started?
 Apply now at AVI Career Training

-What Does a Laser Technician Actually Do?
+What Does a Laser Technician (NO FINANCIAL AID FOR THIS PROGRAM) Actually Do?

 Day-to-day, you might be performing: